 New Jersey Protective Order Lawyer

-New Jersey protective orders, also known as restraining orders, are court orders which prohibit one individual from coming within a certain distance of another individual for a specified period of time.
-Protective orders are oftentimes issued in domestic violence cases, where one spouse is accusing another spouse of domestic abuse.
+A New Jersey protective order, also known as a restraining order, is a court order which prohibits one individual from coming within a certain distance of another individual for a specified period of time.
+A protective order is oftentimes issued in domestic violence cases, where one spouse is accusing another spouse of domestic abuse.

-Many protective orders are temporary, in the sense that they only remain in effect until the next court hearing.
-At a protective order hearing, the court may make the protective order permanent if the judge deems it necessary.
+When someone files for a protective order, it’s temporary, meaning that they only remain in effect until the next court hearing.
+At a protective order hearing, the court may make the protective order permanent if a judge deems it necessary.

 If you have a protective order entered against you, it is essential that you abide by the terms of that order.
 If you violate a standing protective order, a warrant can be issued for your arrest.